taquynhnga2001/proptech-dagster/README.md

-# ELT pippline with Dagster and dbt
+# ELT pipeline with Dagster and dbt

 ## Project Overview